Songlines (magazine)

 Songlines is a British magazine launched in 1999 that covers music from traditional and popular to contemporary and fusion, featuring artists from around the globe.

-Songlines is published 10 times a year and contains CD reviews, artist interviews, guides to particular world music traditions, concert and festival listings and travel stories.
-Every issue comes with an accompanying compilation CD featuring sample tracks from 10 of the best new releases reviewed in that issue and five additional tracks chosen by a celebrity.
-A podcast containing highlights of each issue is available to download through iTunes or through the Songlines website.
+Songlines is published 10 times a year and contains album reviews, artist interviews, guides to particular world music traditions, concert and festival listings and travel stories.
+Every issue comes with an accompanying compilation CD featuring sample tracks from 10 of the best new releases reviewed in that issue and five additional tracks.

-The magazine is edited by Simon Broughton, co-editor of The Rough Guide to World Music.
+The founding editor is Simon Broughton, co-editor of The Rough Guide to World Music.
+It is now edited by Russ Slater Johnson.

 The name was chosen based on the aboriginal mythological concept of songlines.

 History

 In 2008 Songlines was expanded to include Songlines Music Travel, a music tourism service offering excursions to renowned world music locations and festivals.
+This is now on indefinite hiatus.

 In 2009 Songlines launched Songlines Digital, an online subscription version of the magazine.

 Mark Allen Group acquired Songlines in 2015.